JHWebDeveloper/Able2Deux/README.md

 - Duplicate filenames now follow the "1 of 1" pattern instead of just a single digit.

 ### Fixed
-- Duplicates filename numbering no longer adds characters to filename beyond max character length.
+- Duplicates filename numbering no longer adds characters bto filename eyond max character length.
 If filename is nearing 255 characters, enough characters will be deleted to make room for numbering concatenation.

 ## [2.1.1] - 9.3.2020